Configuration Overview

 | Encrypted AGH-managed secrets | Vault | Store write-only vault:<namespace>/... values and inspect redacted metadata through CLI, HTTP, UDS, web, or session-scoped views. |

-| Provider credentials | provider settings, credential_slots, or environment variables | Bind API-key providers to env: or encrypted vault:providers/<provider>/<slot> refs without exposing raw secrets in diagnostics. |
+| Provider authentication | provider settings, native CLI login, credential_slots, or Vault | Let native ACP providers use their own CLI login state, and bind API-key providers to env: or encrypted vault:providers/<provider>/<slot> refs. |

 | Filesystem locations and precedence | file-locations reference | You need to know where AGH looks for agents, skills, sessions, memory, or overlays. |